-I believe we are witnessing an historic eclipse of American power in the world.
-It has been ongoing for at least three decades, but it has accelerated dramatically in just the past couple of years.
-One might argue that the decline of U.S. power began with the nation’s ignominious withdrawal from Vietnam back in 1975–an event that I personally witnessed and experienced.
+I believe we are obliviously witnessing a historical eclipse of American power in the world.
+It has been ongoing for at least three decades, but it has accelerated dramatically in just the past decade.
+One might argue that the decline of U.S. power began with the nation’s ignominious withdrawal from Vietnam back in 1975—an event that I personally witnessed and experienced.

-For all of our military might–and it is considerable–America often seems like some helpless leviathan.
-Now, with the country teetering on the brink of economic collapse, we are at the mercy of those who would love to see the U.S. crash and burn.
+For all of our military might—and it is considerable—America often seems like some helpless leviathan.
+Now, with the country burdened by a $20 trillion national debt and a $685 billion federal budget deficit we are at the mercy of those who would love to see the U.S. crash and burn.
+(Check out the US Debt Clock: http://www.usdebtclock.org/)

 Think about it.
-Do you seriously believe that China cares a whit about the U.S. economy?
-Or than Muslim nations such as Pakistan feel any allegiance to Washington’s political will?
+Do you seriously believe that China cares an iota about the health of the U.S. economy other than as a market for its products?
+Or that Muslim nations such as Pakistan feel any allegiance to Washington’s political ambitions?

 No amount of American pressure or veiled threats could persuade the Chinese government to revalue its currency, nor induce the Pakistani government to cut links between its intelligence services and the Taliban.

 The same goes for many other nations–all of which have eagerly accepted billions and billions of dollars in American aid, loans, and other economic entitlements.
-Do these nations need to be forever grateful for American (read U.S. taxpayer) largess?
-No, but given the kind of assistance they have received it is less than gracious for them to thumb their noses at Washington.
+Do these countries need to be forever grateful for American (read U.S. taxpayer) largess?
+No, but given the kind of assistance they have received, it is less than gracious for them to thumb their noses at Washington as we see Europe doing today.

-The sarcastic words of Prince Schwarzenberg of Austria come to mind.
-After the Russians had helped Austria suppress the Hungarian uprising in 1849 he said: “They will be astonished by our ingratitude.”
+The sardonic words of Prince Schwarzenberg of Austria come to mind.
+After the Russians had helped Austria suppress the Hungarian uprising in 1849, he said: “They will be astonished by our ingratitude.”

 But wait.
 Why not thumb their noses at Washington?
-After all, what can the mice that are currently in charge of the American machinery of government do?
+After all, what can the faint-hearted weaklings who are currently in charge of Congress and the American foreign policy do?

-From one side of the world to the other, countries are doing what they think best for themselves, rather than what the White House, the State Department or the Pentagon think they should do.
+From one side of the world to the other, countries are doing what they think is best for themselves, rather than what the White House, the State Department or the Pentagon believe that they should do.

-I have traveled and worked in some 65 countries during my career as a foreign correspondent and I can tell you that many of our so-called “friends” around the world would just as soon see us fail as succeed.
-Some would like to see the U.S. on its knees–the once all-powerful giant humbled by a world of jealous Davids.
+I have traveled and worked in some 65 countries during my career as a foreign correspondent, and I can tell you that many of our so-called “friends” around the world would just as soon see us fail as succeed.
+Some would like to see the U.S. on its knees–the once all-powerful giant humbled by a world of spiteful and covetous David’s.

-Meanwhile, America’s largely uninformed populace continues blithely on, concerned more about who becomes the next American Idol or what overpaid egomaniac wins the Oscar, than how their lives are inextricably tied to nations like China that are propping up our ever- deteriorating economy.
+Meanwhile, America’s largely uninformed populace continues blithely on, concerned more about who wins America’s Got Talent or what overpaid self-aggrandizer wins the Oscar than how their lives are inextricably tied to nations like China that are propping up our ever- deteriorating economy with their purchase of Treasury Bills.

-These same nations are also witnessing the deterioration of America’s once-envied culture and values.
-Is it any wonder that Muslims the world over despise a nation that has become narcissistic and hedonistic while growing more and more obsessed with sex, fame, wealth what passes these days as music.
+These same countries are also witnessing the deterioration of America’s once-envied culture and values.
+Is it any wonder that Muslims the world over despise a nation that has become narcissistic and hedonistic while growing more and more obsessed with sex, fame, wealth, and what passes these days as music.

-Once, while traveling in Pakistan I was asked by a Muslim cleric why America allows women to be degraded, why it no longer esteems marriage and family and why it lavishes praise and wealth on entertainers, athletes and others who contribute little or nothing to society while showing nominal appreciation for teachers who are charged with providing an education for the nation’s young.
+Once, while traveling in Pakistan I was asked by a Muslim cleric why America allows women to be degraded, why it no longer esteems marriage and family, why it promotes and encourages abortion, and why it lavishes praise and wealth on entertainers, athletes and others who contribute little or nothing to society while showing nominal appreciation for teachers who are charged with providing an education for the nation’s young.

 I replied that I thought that characterization was a bit harsh.
 But the more I think about it, the more I wonder if the cleric didn’t have a point.

 We seem to value the wrong things in America.
-Ask any teenager to identify 10 of the nation’s top rap artists or pop singers and they will do it in a flash.
-Ask them to identify 10 world leaders and they will stop at one or two–if that many.
+Ask any teenager to identify 10 of the nation’s top rap artists or pop singers, and they will do it in a flash.
+Ask them to identify ten world leaders, and they will stop at one or two–if that many.
 Some don’t even know who their vice president is and perhaps 1 in 1000 will know the names of one of the two senators representing their state in Congress.

 Much of the fault lies in Washington where it behooves the nabobs to keep global politics arcane and nearly incomprehensible to the great unwashed.